MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 - Create and edit scripts for use with Configuration Manager.
 - Manage script usage through roles and security scopes
 - Run scripts on collections or individual on-premises managed Windows PCs.
-- Get rapid aggregated Script results from client devices.
+- Get rapid aggregated script results from client devices.
 - Monitor script execution and view reporting results from script output.

 >[!IMPORTANT]